-Trump Has "Changed His Attitude" On The Border Wall, His Chief Of Staff Says
+White House Chief Of Staff John Kelly Says Trump Has "Changed His Attitude" On The Border Wall

 "He has evolved in the way he's looked at things," Kelly said of his boss.
 "Campaigning to governing are two different things, and this president has been very, very flexible in terms of what's within the realm of the possible."

-Kelly added that the US can explore end arounds for wall funding.
+Kelly added that the US can explore work-arounds for wall funding.

 "We have some ideas on how things like visa fees, renegotiation on NAFTA, on what that would mean to our economy," Kelly said.
 "In one way or another, it's possible that we could get the revenue from Mexico, but not directly from their government."

-The wall, together with what to do with President Obama’s Deferred Action For Childhood Arrivals (DACA) program, which protects immigrants brought to the US illegally as children from deportation, has driven a wedge into negotiations between congressional Democrats and Republicans as the threat of a government shutdown looms.
+The wall, together with what to do with former president Obama’s Deferred Action for Childhood Arrivals (DACA) program, which protects children brought to the US illegally from deportation, has driven a wedge into negotiations between congressional Democrats and Republicans as the threat of a government shutdown looms.

 Senate Republicans on Wednesday had decided to toss aside a bipartisan deal to protect DACA recipients, also known as DREAMers, and go back to the drawing board despite a threat by Democrats to shut down the government.